17 Conditional probability and learning

 \[\mathrm{P}(U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) \ .\]

-From this joint probability distribution the agent can calculate, among other things, its degree of belief that the third patient from now will require urgent care, regardless of the urgency of the preceding two patients.
+From this joint probability distribution the agent can calculate, among other things, its degree of belief that the third patient will require urgent care, regardless of the urgency of the preceding two patients.
 It’s the marginal probability

 \[ \begin{aligned} \mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) &= \sum_{u_1}\sum_{u_2} \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u_1 \mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u_2 \mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) \\[1ex] &= 0.114 + 0.036 + 0.036 + 0.014 \\[1ex] &= \boldsymbol{20.0\%} \end{aligned} \]

-It wouldn’t be sensible to use \(\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I})\), calculated above, because this degree of belief represents an agent having only the background knowledge \(\mathsfit{I}\).
+The relevant degree of belief is obviously not \(\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I})\), calculated above, because this belief represents an agent knowing only \(\mathsfit{I}\).
 Now, instead, the agent has additional information about the first two patients, encoded in this anded sentence:

 \[ U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;} \]